 Nathaniel Fletcher Watson, M.D., is director of the UW Medicine Sleep Clinic and co-director of the UW Medicine Sleep Center.
 Dr. Watson is a board-certified neurologist and sleep specialist who is adept at diagnosing and treating clinical sleep disorders of all types.

-He uses polysomnography, multiple sleep latency testing, maintenance-of-wakefulness testing, and actigraphy in the diagnosis and management of these disorders.
+Dr. Watson’s clinical interests include using polysomnography, multiple sleep latency testing, maintenance-of-wakefulness testing and actigraphy in the diagnosis and management of sleep disorders.

 Dr. Watson’s research interests focus on aspects of sleep duration and the effects of sleep curtailment on human health.
 He is also interested in the interplay between neurological disorders and sleep, as well as the relationship between sleep disorders, cancer risk and outcomes.

 Dr. Watson is a professor of neurology at the University of Washington, Seattle.
 He joined the UW faculty in 2002.
 He is also president of the American Academy of Sleep Medicine.

 When not practicing medicine, Dr. Watson enjoys fishing, boating, backpacking, snowboarding, playing guitar, aquariums and spending time with his family.